wout/dat-metadata-standard/README.md

 ### **2**.
 Renderer
 The renderer token is part of the same `policy_id`.
-It can either be a self-contained program or one with external dependencies.
+It can either be a self-contained program or one with dependencies.
 The code is stored in the **`files`** property as-is or as a base64-encoded string.
 The `name` property of the file should match the `asset_name`.

 ```
 {